infiniteobjects/.github/CONTRIBUTING.md

 ## Pivotal Workflow

-- We will strive to make stories as small and specific as possible
+- Make stories as small and specific as possible
-- We will strive to add detailed descriptions, acceptance criteria, tags, and estimates (even if rough)
+- Add detailed descriptions, acceptance criteria, tags, and estimates (even if rough)
-- We will strive to set up related stories as blockers where appropriate
+- Set up related stories as blockers where appropriate

 ### Story States
 The following table explains how we interpret each of the states for a Pivotal story.
 Note the difference between Finished & Delivered